mbund/blog/content/posts/cicd-for-university/index.md

   - Canvas LMS
   - CI/CD
   - CLI
-description: Classes tend to have submission formats that are followed throughout the whole semester.
+description: &desc Classes tend to have submission formats that are followed throughout the whole semester.
 We can automate that for (minimal) profit.
+summary: *desc
 ---

 ## Anything but Eclipse